What Are Tree Diagrams in Maths?

 Theory

 A tree diagram is a great way to structure different outcomes when you’re doing multiple trials.
-It’s also good at showing how many outcomes multiple trials has.
+It’s also good at showing how many outcomes multiple trials have.
 If you have a large amount of trials, the tree diagram will become too large to give you a good overview.

 Important things to remember about tree diagrams: